AriFordsham/GHCWiki/type-application.md

 ## **Usage:**

-This extension can be enabled with “[ExplicitTypeApplication](explicit-type-application)” within the LANGUAGE pragma, or use the flag “-XExplicitTypeApplication”.
+This extension can be enabled with “TypeApplications” within the LANGUAGE pragma, or use the flag “-XTypeApplications”.
 The usage of this flag does not turn on any other flag implicitly.
 Using this flag will make a whitespace-sensitive distinction preceding each ‘@’ character: No whitespace before ‘@’ will result in an as-pattern, while having whitespace before the ‘@’ will parse as a type-application.
 (When this flag is turned off, the behavior is the same as it is now - no whitespace sensitivity).
 See **Design** with more information on the syntax.

 Here are some examples where type application is useful: